Polar Epsilon: History

 MacDonald Dettwiler and Associates (MDA), one on the east coast in Masstown, N.S., and the other on the west coast in Aldergrove, B.C.
 The ground stations will be wholly owned and operated by the Government of Canada and are expected to be operational by March 2011.
 Completion of the Polar Epsilon project is expected by late 2011.

-The three satellites forming the RADARSAT Constellation scheduled for launch in June 2019, will provide continuity of data for Polar Epsilon.
+The three satellites forming the RADARSAT Constellation launched on June 12, 2019, providing continuity of data for Polar Epsilon.